MicrosoftDocs/azure-video-indexer/azure-video-indexer/accounts-overview.md

 Before ARM based accounts were added to Azure AI Video Indexer, there was a "classic" account type (where the accounts management plane is built on API Management.)
 The classic account type is still used by some users.

-* If you are using a classic (paid) account and interested in moving to an ARM-based account, see [connect an existing classic Azure AI Video Indexer account to an ARM-based account](connect-classic-account-to-arm.md).
+* If you're using a classic (paid) account and interested in moving to an ARM-based account, see [connect an existing classic Azure AI Video Indexer account to an ARM-based account](connect-classic-account-to-arm.md).

 For more information on the difference between regular unlimited accounts and classic accounts, see [Azure AI Video Indexer as an Azure resource](https://techcommunity.microsoft.com/t5/ai-applied-ai-blog/azure-video-indexer-is-now-available-as-an-azure-resource/ba-p/2912422).